Harvard Extension School: Privileges and demographics

-Students who graduate from the Extension School become part of the Harvard Alumni Association.
+Students who graduate with a degree from the Extension School become part of the Harvard Alumni Association.
 Extension students have dedicated study spaces, conferences rooms, and access to the dining hall in Lehman Hall.
 Alpha Sigma Lambda, the national honor society for nontraditional students, has a Harvard chapter.
 There is a student government body for the Harvard Extension School which participates in the Harvard Graduate Council.
 Admitted degree candidates have access to many of the same student privileges of other Harvard alumni, such as access to athletic facilities, libraries, and museums.